 These band-aids like stickers containing small amounts of anti-acne ingredients such as salicylic acid, tea tree oil, or benzoyl peroxide.
 Example: Peter Thomas Roth Acne-Clear Invisible Dots.

 - Pros: The enclosed environment behind the sticker helps keep the active ingredients on the skin and prevents touching and picking the blemish.

 - Cons: 1.
 Pus and fluid are not sucked out of the blemish as they are with hydrocolloid patches 2.
 The active ingredients can irritate and overdry a pimple.

 When should you use pimple patches?

-Since hydrocolloid pimple patches work by absorbing fluid (i.e. puss!) they work best on blemishes that have a head (a visible white point with pus).
+Since hydrocolloid pimple patches absorb fluid (i.e. puss!), they work best on blemishes with a head (a visible white point with pus).
 For early-stage pimples (red or inflamed but without clear fluids under the skin), stick to your active acne treatment creams, which will fight the active bacteria and reduce inflammation.
-If and when a pimple comes to a head, you can apply a hydrocolloid patch to absorb the pus and speed up the remaining healing process.
+When a pimple comes to a head, you can apply a hydrocolloid patch to absorb the pus and speed up the healing process.

 How do you apply your pimple patches?

-Depending on the type of the pimple patch you're using, you can apply your patch in the morning or evening as directed.
-However, here are some tips that will help improve the efficacy of any type of pimple patch you're using to compliment your acne treatment program.
+Depending on the type of pimple patch you're using, you can apply your patch in the morning or evening as directed.
+However, here are some tips to help improve the efficacy of any pimple patch you use to complement your acne treatment program.

 1. Use your acne cleanser to wash your face.